 Additionally it is highly doubtful ratepayers will see any rate relief as a result of the long term management arrangement.
 The flapping of winged pigs is more likely one suspects.

-In a few weeks we will look at issues around a possible international airport and also the enterprise park proposed for Council land at the northern end of the airport.
+In the near future we will look at issues around the feasibility of a “Coffs Harbour International Airport” and also the Enterprise Park that is proposed for Council land at the northern end of the airport.

-Details as to Outlook staff and the Editor can be found here:https://coffscoastoutlook.com.au/about-us-faq/
+Details about Outlook, its staff and the Editor can be found here:https://coffscoastoutlook.com.au/about-us-faq/